BackPonBeauty/Sega-Model-3-UI-for-20240128-/README.md

 ### Additional Future
 Sega Model3 UI for 20240128+ includes additional features not found in the original version.
 Pressing a small button on the right reveals hidden options where you can enable/disable FakeScanLine settings.
+This feature does not work in fullscreen mode.

 * CTRL+[S] ......
 Toggle FakeScanLine
 * CTRL+[P]/[O] ......
 Opacity +/-
 * CTRL+[I] ......
 Form bring to front